g0v-data/g0v-hackmd-archive/notes/BQWOmzxNQZSMv5oxdPX7UA.md

 Output:
 ![](https://s3-ap-northeast-1.amazonaws.com/g0v-hackmd-images/uploads/upload_0aac6f64667f97ad6205112e737bf2c0.jpg)

+The icon pointed by the arrow shown in the image above is the reCAPTCHA logo, indicating it has been integrated into our form.

 ### Server-Side Verification
 This means that the server-side verification procedure is about confirming the client-built reCAPTCHA token (in your Vue component in this case) by sending it to Google’s reCAPTCHA API.
 It is very essential because it helps to limit genuine users who can generate tokens and not the bots.
 Also, it assures that reCAPTCHA offers scores more than the specified threshold limit in advance.